Device aggregation

 Only synchronous devices will adjust their audio clock to the USB clock of the computer and hence are likely to have no problems working together with other devices in the same setup.
 Ironically, these will be the cheapest devices on the market, as they use chips that do not even need a crystal for audio clocking.

-Here is how to obtain this information about any USB audio device:
+Here is how to obtain this information for any USB 1 audio device:

 • Download the free “usbtreeview” from the Web site of the author: https://www.uwe-sieber.de/usbtreeview_e.html.